This site is in progress.

 Nursing is a diverse discipline, and as such programs and prerequisites vary widely.
 When planning your coursework, please make an appointment with the Office of Medical and Health Programs and bring a list of your top 10 schools to the appointment.

 There are many pathways to becoming a nurse.
-Accelerated BSN and direct-entry MSN programs are both designed for individuals who already have a baccalaureate or graduate degree in a non-nursing field.
+Accelerated BSN and direct-entry MSN programs are both designed for individuals who already have a baccalaureate degree in a non-nursing field.
+An accelerated BSN allows you to earn your RN license, while in a direct-entry MSN program, you earn your RN license and then continue on to your graduate degree.
+An example is Vanderbilt’s Masters in Nursing Program.
 If you are interested in a research career or advanced practice nursing, you should also consider earning a PhD or DNP.